beliveau-lab/TigerFISH/docs/source/tutorials.rst

      :width: 500
      :alt: Screenshot demonstrating that the correct repeat discovery directory has been entered

-5. Now all that is needed is to execute the run_pipelin.sh.
+5. Now all that is needed is to execute the run_pipeline.sh.
 This may be done by entering the following command:

 .. code-block:: bash